Data Science. Machine Learning. Data Analytics. Artificial Intelligence (AI).

 “Growth and comfort do not coexist,” founder of WiDS, Kishawna Peck says.
 “I planned this conference because representation matters.
 I wanted to show that we women are not outliers in this field but a part of a larger collective of exceptional women.
 I want to show what is possible and celebrate the women’s journey,” she continues.

-There was a myriad of presenters from both academic institutions and corporate companies, including Ryerson University, Google, Microsoft, Wattpad, Klick Inc, IBM, and RBC, among others.
+There were a myriad of presenters in attendance from both academic institutions and corporate companies, including Ryerson University, Google, Microsoft, Wattpad, Klick Inc, IBM, and RBC, among others.
 Some of the topics presented included: How Data Science Supports Creative Industries, The Use of AI to Empower Persons with Disabilities, and Equity, Diversity, and Inclusion in Data Science.

 Ideas are easy; execution is everything.